Cairo Montenotte: History

 In 1815, it was included in the Kingdom of Sardinia as the Vienna Congress established in 1814, and in 1861 it was annexed to the Kingdom of Italy.
 From 1859 to 1927, the area was included in the 4th district of the surrounding area of Savona that was part of the province of Genoa.
 In 1927 the whole territory went under the newly established Province of Savona.

-King Vittorio Emanuele II authorised Cairo to gain the name ‘Cairo Montenotte’, with a royal decree dated 8 April 1863, in memory of the battle of 11th and 12 April 1796.
+King Victor Emmanuel II authorised Cairo to gain the name Cairo Montenotte, with a royal decree dated 8 April 1863, in memory of the battle of 11 and 12 April 1796.
 In 1880 the two municipalities of Carretto and Rocchetta di Cairo were suppressed and included in the municipality of Cairo Montenotte.
 In December 1916, the Defence Section of Cairo Montenotte was born and activated in January 1917 with three Voisin III.
 In the summer of 1918, it became the 305th Section, that remained until February 1919.

 In 1929, Cairo Montenotte underwent the last territorial adjustment when the village of Monti was integrated to it, after the suppression of the municipalities of Santa Giulia and Brovida included in the one of Dego.

-The 7th of January 1956 the village obtained the title of ‘Città’ (city), thanks to the Decree of the President of the Italian Republic that was Giovanni Gronchi.
+The 7 January 1956 the village obtained the title of ‘Città’ (city), thanks to the Decree of the President of the Italian Republic that was Giovanni Gronchi.

 The post-war period was successful for the economic and urban development, enough to make it one of the most important industrial centres in the province and region.

 From 1973 to 2008 it was part of the Comunità Montana Alta Val Bormida (suppressed in 2011).